August 2025

 Fifteen of the rebellious slaves were caught and several executed, but the remaining slaves remained defiant.
 They even refused to surrender the property to the Yankees, when they arrived.

-It was clear for some time to the so called benign slave masters that they were sitting atop a powder keg of their own making.
+It was clear that for some time the so called benign slave masters had been sitting atop a powder keg of their own making.

-Robert Augustus Tombs (above), the 53 year old alcoholic Georgia genius, made the other obvious point regarding slavery in his farewell address in U.S. Senate.
+Robert Augustus Tombs (above), the 53 year old alcoholic Georgia genius, made the other obvious point regarding slavery in his farewell address in U.S. Senate in 1861.
 He said, “We want no negro equality, no negro citizenship...”
-But this deeply racist man also accepted as fact the theory that slavery was doomed in America.
+But this deeply racist man also accepted as fact that slavery was doomed in America.
 A year later, as Confederate Secretary of State, he assured the Confederate Congress, "In 15 years more, without a great increase in Slave territory, either the slaves must be permitted to flee from the whites, or the whites must flee from the slaves."
-The fuse on the powders keg was already burning.
+It would seem that all talk of "benign slavery" was so much antebellum horse manure, not shared by the actual defenders of the institution.

-Viewed on a purely economic basis, slavery in the America was already dying.
+Also, viewed on a purely economic basis, slavery in the America was already dying.
 The first slave empires had been Virginia and Maryland.
-Fifteen to twenty years later, South Carolina had replaced them, “... due to the exhaustion of the soil.”
+Fifteen to twenty years later "...due to the exhaustion of the soil..."
+South Carolina had replaced them in cotton output.
 As the cotton bushes consumed the available nitrogen, phosphorous and potassium in the soil, cotton yields in first South Carolina and fifteen years later, in Mississippi and Georgia began falling off.
 By 1860, Arkansas and Louisiana were the new queens of cotton production.
 By 1875, if not earlier, Texas would be used up.
-And then, without expansion into Mexico, slavery in the Americas would die a natural death.
+And then, without expansion into Mexico, which had made slavery illegal in 1845, slavery in North America would die a natural death.

 Would the United States fight a new war, as they had in 1838 to seize Texas, to convert Mexico into the new slave empire?
 Was it likely Britain and France would allow such a conquest, if attempted, to go unchallenged?

-Three men who would affirm that unequivocal reality to the citizens of the Confederacy - President Abraham Lincoln, in Washington, D.C., commander of the Army of the Tennessee, Lieutenant General Ulysses Simpson Grant, and General William Tecumseh Sherman, who on 6 May, 1863, stepped ashore at Grand Gulf, Mississippi, at the head of the 15,000 men of his XVth.
+There were three men who would affirm that unequivocal reality to the citizens of the Confederacy - President Abraham Lincoln, in Washington, D.C., commander of the Army of the Tennessee, Lieutenant General Ulysses Grant, and General William Tecumseh Sherman, who on 6 May, 1863, stepped ashore at Grand Gulf, Mississippi, at the head of the 15,000 men of his XVth.
 Corp.

 - 30 -